 1- In case the sellers choose FBA, they will face additional costs that will affect their final profit.
 In fact, FBA sellers will pay not only the FBA fee but even the shipping costs to the fulfillment center.

 2 – Another flaw is that Amazon asks to be paid for every cubic feet of space occupied in the storehouse.
 This is a problem, especially for the “long-tailed products” which have a long storing time.

 3 – Multichannel can be costful and inventory can be difficult to be traced.

 4 – Many sellers don’t want to put all their inventory into Amazon’s hands.

 5 – Last but not least, the seller’s performances could be affected by problems and mistakes due to external logistics management: late deliveries, damaging, lost items.

 Costs for using FBA

-After exploring Pros and Cons of being a FBA seller, let’s see better the costs.
-Comprehension of FBA fees can help us to understand if FBA could be the right decision for us or not.
+After exploring Pros and Cons of being a FBA seller, let’s have a look at the costs.
+Comprehension of FBA fees can help us to understand if FBA could be the right decision for you or not.